alshdavid/mach/README.md

-<h1 align="center">🌏️ Mach 🚀 (Alpha Phase)</h1>
+<h1 align="center">🌏️ Mach Bundler🚀 (Alpha)</h1>

-<h3 align="center">Zero Configuration Bundler For The Modern Web</h3>
+<h3 align="center">Zero Configuration.
+Zero Dependencies.</h3>

 <p align="center"><i>
-  Mach is a super fast multi-threaded bundler written in Rust that puts an emphasis<br>
+  Mach is a super fast multi-threaded bundler written in Rust that puts an emphasis on<br>
-  on developer experience and the runtime performance of the compiled application.<br>
+  developer experience and the runtime performance of the compiled application.<br>
   <br>
-  Mach is inspired by the <a href="https://parceljs.org/">Parcel bundler</a> and has zero dependencies.
+  Mach is inspired by the <a href="https://parceljs.org/">Parcel bundler</a>
 </i></p>

 <p align="center">